-When detecting an outage, our system will log in a ping sample and a traceroute sample to your monitored target, from every monitored location.
+When detecting an outage, our system will log in a ping sample and a MTR sample to your monitored target, from every monitored location.
 All this info will form the diagnostic for the occurred downtime.

 Here’s how to access your downtime diagnostics.